Inflight Wi-Fi is available shortly after take-off. If your flight has Wi-Fi, here's how to join our network and connect.

 It's got the speed you need

 We want to make sure everyone who's connected gets a fair share of the service.
-To help with this, we control the internet speed and block certain data-heavy services, like large file downloads.
+To help with this, we control the internet speed and block certain data-heavy services, like large file downloads and cloud services.
 That way everyone can get a good experience.

-- Send pictures on apps that reduce file size, like Whatsapp instead of iMessage or Instagram
+Want to speed things up a bit?
+Reduce the video resolution or send pictures on apps that reduce file size, like WhatsApp instead of iMessage, Viber or Instagram.